 - Also check brakes and tires before riding.

 - Make it easier for drivers to see you by wearing light colors or reflective clothing.

 Tips for Drivers:

 On average, a motorcyclist dies in a crash on Texas roads every day.
-In 2016, 493 riders lost their lives and 2,006 were seriously injured in motorcycle crashes.
-About half of all fatal motorcycle crashes result from a car or truck colliding with it, often because drivers simply don't see it or misjudge how close it is and how fast it's traveling.
+In 2019, 412 riders lost their lives and 1,812 were seriously injured in motorcycle crashes.
+More than half of all fatal motorcycle crashes result from a car or truck colliding with it, often because drivers simply didn't see it or misjudge how close it is and how fast it's traveling.
 The small size of motorcycles compared to other vehicles on the road means they can appear to be farther away than they are, and it's easy to misjudge their speed.
 The combination of congested roadways, distracted driving, and the difficulty of seeing motorcycles in traffic has led to far too many preventable fatalities each year.

-The state's Move Over/Slow Down law, which traditionally has required drivers to yield to police, fire and emergency vehicles, has been expanded to provided that same protection for TxDOT workers.
-Effective September 1, 2013, drivers must move over or slow down when approaching TxDOT workers and vehicles that are stopped with overhead flashing blue or amber lights.
+The state's Move Over/Slow Down law, which traditionally has required drivers to yield to police, fire and emergency vehicles, has been expanded to provide the same protection for TxDot workers.
+Effective September 1, 2013, drivers must move over or slow down when approaching TxDot workers and vehicles that are stopped with overhead flashing blue or amber lights.

-The new addition to the Move Over law requires motorists to move out of the lane closest to the TxDOT vehicle when possible or reduce their speed to 20 miles per hour below the posted limit.
+The new addition to the Move Over law required motorists to move out of the lane closest to a TxDot vehicle when possible OR reduce their speed to 20 miles below the posted limit.
 If the road does not offer multiple lanes, the driver must slow down.
-On roadways with posted speed limits of 25 miles per hour or less, drivers must reduce their speed to 5 miles per hour.
+On roadways with posted speed limits of 25 miles per hour or less, drivers must reduced their speed to 5 miles per hour.